Ifraham/Dynamic-Weighted-Tabular-Method/README.md

 Upload the following python files from the directory *DWTM* to working directory and import the classes within them:

 1.1 Data_Processing_Numerical.py

 1.2 Data_Processing_Categorical.py

 2.1 Image_Canvas_Creation.py

 3.1 Image_Generate.py

 Process your input Dataset to create a Processed Dataset.
 Save the Processed Dataset in the working directory.

-For datasets with only Numerical Data - Use 1.1 Data_Processing_Numerical.py For datasets containing Categorical Data - Use 1.2 Data_Processing_Categorical.py
+For datasets with only Numerical Data - Use 1.1 Data_Processing_Numerical.py

+For datasets containing Categorical Data - Use 1.2 Data_Processing_Categorical.py

 Use the Proccessed Dataset to successfully divide the Canvas Space.
 Use 2.1 Image_Canvas_Creation.py for Canvas Space Creation

 Create the Image Dataset using the Processed Dataset and Canvas Space information.
 Use 3.1 Image_Generate.py to create Image Dataset

 Zip and Download the Image Dataset

 Use an image classification codebase to obtain your results on the Image Dataset.
-If required you can use the Image_Classification_Pytorch.ipnyb from Drive Link to classify the Image dataset and obtain your results.
+If required you can use the Image_Classification_Pytorch.ipnyb to classify the Image dataset and obtain your results.

 Point to be noted